mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/03-fragments.md

 `replace` differs from `add` in that the fragment occupied by the placeholder goes into a destroyed state before creating the new one.

-Transactions can be extracted from the stack programmatically if for some reason we are not interested in something added to the stack being accessible simply by pressing the "back" button.
+Transactions can be extracted from the stack programmatically, if for some reason we are not interested in something added to the stack being accessible simply by pressing the "back" button.
 To do this we use:

 ```kotlin
 supportFragmentManager.popBackStack()